Tooth Extraction in Columbus, MS

 Call Us for More Information about an Extraction

 Usually the treatment of last resort, an extraction should not be put off.
 A damaged tooth will only get worse with time.
-Call Dr. Shipp with your concerns, and he can advise you on whether an extraction is necessary.
+If you think you may need a tooth extraction Call Dr. Shipp with your concerns, and he can advise you on whether an extraction is necessary.